 Con: There’s some required maintenance

 Although marble is more hardwearing than I expected, it is still needs a little TLC.
 It’s essential to seal marble with a natural stone penetrating sealer.
-We used the Lithofin range from Tile Republic, which is excellent and does not change the appearance of the stone at all.
+We used the Lithofin range, which is excellent and does not change the appearance of the stone at all.

 It’s also recommended to reseal the stone once a year… but six years on, we haven’t resealed the marble and it still looks fab!